golovewkin/react-materialUI-firebase-starter/README.md

    2. Create firestore database storage and 'users' collection
    3. Setup firestore rules --current
 4. Change title in index.html and favicons
-5. change name in package.json
+5. Change name in package.json
-6. get a captcha token form Google and put it to the env
+6. Get a captcha token form Google and put it to the env
 7. npm i
 8. run script to create an admin
 9. npm run TODO
-10. login as an admin and create a user
+10. Log in as an admin and create a user

 TODO login via google and admin show users that are not in DB